18 Best Edge Computing Companies In 2025

 Products: SDPF Edge, Smart Data Platform

 Originally established as a government entity, Nippon Telegraph and Telephone (NTT) Corporation was privatized in 1985.
-Since then, the corporation has been forming new subsidiaries, building products and services for different markets, and developing efficient edge technologies.
+Since then, the corporation has formed new subsidiaries, developed products and services for various markets, and created efficient edge technologies.

 The NTT DATA Edge Computing Solution, for example, allows manufacturers to create a fully automated and more agile production facility by integrating devices and assets at the edge of the network.
-It combines the advantages of cloud-based resources with the security and responsiveness of edge devices, enabling efficient data storage and better processing of large data sets and machine learning applications.
+It combines the advantages of cloud-based resources with the security and responsiveness of edge devices, enabling efficient data storage and improved processing of large datasets and machine learning applications.

 This Computing Edge Solution supports